 5 Types of Factory Audits

-There are five types of audits that you can carry out depending on your needs.
-These are:
+There are five types of audits that you can conduct depending on your needs.
+They are:

 - #1 Capability audits — to help verify whether the factory can manufacture your product within the set timelines.

-- #2 Quality audits — to measure whether the supplier has an effective quality management system in place (Based on ISO9001 standards).
+- #2 Quality audits — to identify whether the supplier has an effective quality management system (Based on ISO9001 standards).

 - #3 Security/C-TPAT audits — to ensure compliance with U.S Customs and Border Protection’s C-TPAT program.